Nonlocality in Continuous-Variable Quantum Networks: Introduction

 Quantum networks have emerged as a foundational setting for exploring nonlocal correlations that go beyond those captured by standard Bell-type experiments~\cite{Tavakoli2022}.
-Unlike standard Bell scenarios with a single source, such networks feature multiple independent entangled sources distributing quantum states to nodes capable of performing joint measurements~\cite{10gisin17}, enabling richer and stronger correlations than in bipartite settings.
-The minimal example of quantum network is the bilocal scenario~\cite{Branciard_2010, Barnciard_2012, gisin_pure, gupta2018} where a central node (Bob) receives particles from two independent sources and performs a joint measurement to correlate distant parties (Alice and Charlie).
-This setup is extendable for more number of parties~\cite{Bithree, kunduBi}, and may be used to accomplish entanglement-swapping protocols~\cite{swap} essential for quantum repeaters~\cite{repeater}, enabling long-distance entanglement distribution without direct interaction between the endpoints.
-While nonlocal correlations in DV networks have been widely studied~\cite{Tavakoli2022}, CV quantum networks remain largely unexplored.
-CV entangled states offer key advantages in this context, including deterministic generation, unconditionality, and suitability for long-distance communication~\cite{Braunstein2005}.
+Unlike standard Bell scenarios with a single source, such networks feature multiple independent entangled sources distributing quantum states to nodes capable of performing joint measurements, allowing richer and stronger correlations than in bipartite settings~\cite{Branciard_2010, Barnciard_2012, gisin_pure, gupta2018, Bithree, kunduBi, Tavakoli_star, Tavakoli2022}.
+Quantum networks can be used to generate long-distance entanglement distributions without direct interaction between endpoints using entanglement-swapping protocols essential for quantum repeaters~\cite{swap, repeater, repeater2}, and form a fundamental backbone of scalable quantum technologies and the quantum internet~\cite{Kimble2008, repeater, repeater2}.
+CV systems offer certain key advantages in quantum communication, including deterministic entanglement generation, and suitability for long-range distribution~\cite{Braunstein2005}.
+Despite such favorable prospects, and a background of a wide range of studies in discrete variable (DV) quantum networks~\cite{Tavakoli2022}, quantum nonlocality in CV networks remain largely unexplored, with only a very limited number of studies in the literature~\cite{GuerraCopete2021, Jiang2025}.

-In this work, our motivation is to investigate quantum nonlocality in a bilocal network involving CV states.
-To this end, we demonstrate nonbilocality in various examples, including pure and noisy Gaussian states, as well as pure non-Gaussian states.
-In order to probe nonbilocal features in these infinite-dimensional systems, we employ pseudospin measurements.
-We show that the TMSV state violates the bilocality inequality for any nonzero squeezing, with the violation growing monotonically and reaching the maximum in the infinite-squeezing limit.
-We study the robustness of this violation under local thermal noise.

-Beyond the ideal and noisy TMSV states, we examine the effect of single photon subtraction on enhancing nonbilocality.
-Specifically, we consider three scenarios: $(i)$ \textit{Asymmetric subtraction} (a single photon is subtracted from only one mode), $(ii)$ \textit{Symmetric subtraction} (a single photon is subtracted from each mode), and $(iii)$ a \textit{Coherent superposition of subtractions across both modes}.
-The coherent superposition stands out in the small squeezing regime, it outperforms the other schemes and achieves the maximum at zero squeezing—a valuable feature given experimental constraints on squeezing.
-We further explore the nonbilocality of other non-Gaussian CV states, including entangled coherent state and CV Werner state, both of which exhibit significant violations, underscoring the potential of CV resources in quantum networks.